decodewithdeepak/markdown-notes/7th-sem/nsc/nsc-unit-4.md

 ### 9.1 Common Handshake Vulnerabilities

-**Security handshakes** establish secure communication channels, but they can have vulnerabilities if not properly implemented.
+**Security handshakes** pitfalls are common mistakes or vulnerabilities that can occur during the process of establishing a secure connection (handshake) between two parties.
+If not handled properly, attackers can exploit these weaknesses

 **Major Pitfalls:**